muriloventuroso/meteor-jquery-rateit/README.md

 Check out [the examples](http://rateit.codeplex.com) for more styles than stars (antenna bars etc.)

 ## Comparison with other rating plugins

-In Nov.
-2012, while [looking for a star rating plugin](http://stackoverflow.com/questions/4542883/jquery-star-rating/13176213#13176213) to package for Meteor, I evaluated all the 11 jQuery rating plugins listed [here](http://www.enfew.com/5-best-jquery-star-rating-plugins-tutorials/).
-The winner was, by far, [RateIt](http://rateit.codeplex.com/).

 > Fast, Progressive enhancement, touch support, customizable (just swap out the images, or change some CSS), Unobtrusive JavaScript (using HTML5 data-* attributes), RTL support, supports as many stars as you'd like, and also any step size.